Uber Eats

 If I had more time, I would explore ways to integrate more dynamic personalization, such as AI-based suggestions or auto-filtering based on past orders.

-What I'm Most Proud Of: I'm proud of designing a feature that supports real, everyday needs.
+I'm proud of designing a feature that supports real, everyday needs.
 This solution doesn't just make ordering easier—it helps users stay consistent with their health goals and feel seen in a platform that wasn't originally built for them.
 Creating that kind of impact through design is what I love most.